keenethics/invoice-downloader/README.md

 #### Changelog
-v0.0.2:
+v0.0.3:
+- Removed checkboxes from the webpage.
+So there is only **Download All** button.
+- Added progress label update while downloading invoices through UI. v0.0.2:
 - Added Download button and checkboxes for on-page selection and bulk download (as a .zip archive) v0.0.1: